Virus-hit Russian Gold Mine Reports Death As Army Intervenes - UrduPoint

 "Doctors fought for his life for 10 days," the company told AFP in an email.

-Local health officials said Thursday that 1,191 workers at the Olimpiada mine had tested positive, but more than 90 percent of them were not exhibiting virus symptoms.
+Local health officials said this week 805 workers at the Olimpiada mine had tested positive, but said that more than 90 percent of them were not exhibiting virus symptoms.

 Three people hospitalised for the virus were discharged after recovering.